SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/JoystickInput/_index.md

 ![Scaled linear deadband](scaleLinDB.png)

-Now when teh deadband ends, the user can still apply arbitrarily small inputs if they choose to, so that's an improvement.
+Now when the deadband ends, the user can still apply arbitrarily small inputs if they choose to, so that's an improvement.
 However, this still sacrifices smoothness and precision near zero; using a cubic scaling can help with balancing range and precision.
 We define \\(c(x)\\) as follows: